We take your privacy very seriously

 The request for consent must be clearly distinguished from other matters.
 New marketing rules will apply equally to B2B and B2C marketing.
 Prior consent, before sending commercial electronic communications for direct marketing purposes will be required.
-This would mean if Spirotech SRD Group Ltd were proposing to email prospective or existing customers the Company would have to obtain prior opt-in/subscribe consent from individual members.
+This would mean if Spirotech Group Ltd were proposing to email prospective or existing customers the Company would have to obtain prior opt-in/subscribe consent from individual members.

 Where Personal Data Processing is approved for digital marketing purposes, the Data Subject must be informed at the point of first contact that they have the right to object, at any stage, to having their data Processed for such purposes.
 If the Data Subject puts forward an objection, digital marketing related Processing of their Personal Data must cease immediately, and their details should be kept on a suppression list with a record of the opt-out decision, rather than being completely deleted.